PRESS LEAKS ROOSEVELT’S “VICTORY PLAN” OVER AXIS

 Left: In a radio broadcast (a so-called “fireside chat”) delivered on December 29, 1940, Roosevelt promised to help the government of hard-pressed Great Britain fight Hitler’s Germany by giving it military supplies while permitting the U.S. to avoid actual combat with Britain’s enemy.
 Europe does “not ask us to do their fighting,” the president assured his listeners.
 “They ask us for the implements of war, the planes, the tanks, the guns, the freighters which will enable them to fight for their liberty and for our security.”
 As “the great arsenal of democracy,” the memorable phrase FDR used in his address, “we must get these weapons to them, get them to them in sufficient volume and quickly enough, so that we and our children will be saved the agony and suffering of war which others have had to endure.”
 Roosevelt pursued this topic in his annual State of the Union address to the U.S. Congress on January 6, 1941, initiating a debate on what was to become the U.S. Lend-Lease Program.

 Right: The Lend-Lease Program became law on March 11, 1941, with the president’s signature.
 The program effectively ended the U.S. pretense of neutrality vis-à-vis Germany, Italy, and Japan.
-Lend-Lease provided for the procurement, manufacture, and transfer (by loan, lease, or sale) of defense items as well as food and services to countries whose defense was deemed crucial to the U.S. The Office of Lend-Lease Administration disbursed a total of $50.1 billion (equivalent to $650 billion today) in assistance.
+Lend-Lease provided for the procurement, manufacture, and transfer (by loan, lease, or sale) of defense items as well as food and services to countries whose defense was deemed crucial to the U.S. The Office of Lend-Lease Administration disbursed a total of $50.1 billion (equivalent to $861 billion in 2024) in assistance.
 The money represented 17 percent of the total war expenditures of the U.S. In all, $31.4 billion went to Britain, $11.3 billion to the Soviet Union, $3.2 billion to France, $1.6 billion to China, and smaller sums to other Allies.
 The interest-free credit was used by Allies to acquire aircraft, ships, tanks, trucks and other vehicles, steel, munitions, petroleum products, army boots, cotton, and food.
 The terms of the agreement provided that any equipment was to be used until time for its return or destruction.
 In practice very little was returned.
 Canada operated a similar program called Mutual Aid that provided $1 billion in loans and $3.4 billion in supplies and services to Britain and other Allies.